Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

 Yeah, probably.
 Even at "full employment," some groups are persistently far more fully employed than others.

 It's not that the U.S. hasn't done a major jobs program before.
-It has — Darity says his job guarantee plan is comparable to the employment programs of the Great Depression, like the Works Progress Administration.
+It has — Darity said his job guarantee plan is comparable to the employment programs of the Great Depression, like the Works Progress Administration.
 However, he adds that there are key distinctions.

 "What's different about the job guarantee is that it is universal and it's permanent.
-So it's an option that would exist not only in times of massive unemployment but it also would exist in times where the unemployment rate is lower," Darity said.
+So it's an option that would exist not only in times of massive unemployment, but it also would exist in times where the unemployment rate is lower," Darity said.
 "But we still have large numbers of bad jobs.
 It's not just an emergency."

-The point, proponents say, isn't just to keep unemployment from skyrocketing during recessions; it's to correct labor market problems that persist, even when unemployment is low.
+The point, proponents say, isn't just to keep unemployment from skyrocketing during recessions; it's to correct labor market problems that persist even when unemployment is low.
 And even people opposed to the idea of job guarantees agree that those problems need fixing.

 "The reason you don't want to be dismissive of the intent of people who propose these things is there is a set of workers out there who aren't getting jobs no matter how well the economy is performing," said Holtz-Eakin.